localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 {{< callout >}}
 Full S3 remotes support is available in the CLI from version 3.2.0.
-If you experience any difficulties, update your CLI by executing `localstack update localstack-cli`.
+If you experience any difficulties, update your [LocalStack CLI](https://docs.localstack.cloud/getting-started/installation/#updating).
 {{< /callout >}}

 ### ORAS remote storage